is-a-dev/team-docs/pr-review.md

 ❌ `example.com/some/path` is invalid as it contains the path name `/some/path`

+❌ `example.com:3302` is invalid as it contains the port number

 ✅ `example.com` is valid as it is the hostname of the website

 ---